 Searching for kid-friendly science experiments?
-Don't worry if you never made it past biology: These 50 easy science experiments are super-easy and a lot of fun to boot, as kids are exposed to a wide variety of scientific concepts.
+Don't worry if you never made it past biology: These 63 science experiments for kids are super-easy and a lot of fun to boot, as kids are exposed to a wide variety of scientific concepts.
 It's a great way to spend quality time together as a family and who knows, mom and dad may end up learning a new thing or two, too.

 Besides, children are born scientists.
 They're always experimenting with something, whether they're throwing a plate of spaghetti on the wall, blowing bubbles in the bathwater, or stacking blocks into an intricate tower only to destroy it in one big swipe.
 As they get older, you may decide to enroll them in a FREE online coding class to get a leg up in today's digital world, a STEM summer camp, or work together on their very first (or final) science fair project.
 But you can actually do some pretty mind-blowing, hands-on science experiments at home using stuff you probably have lying around the house.